mohsinn18/mohsinn18/README.md

-- Hi, I’m @mohsinn18
+- Hi, I’m Mohsin
-- I’m currently learning python
+- I’m currently learning python and I will be starting my cs degree in march
 - ig mohsinn18

 <!---